Asia's biggest Halloween party is in Hong Kong ... where people have been arrested for wearing masks

 "But I feel like it is going to be a different vibe this year."

-Earlier this month, Hong Kong leader Carrie Lam used colonial-era emergency powers to ban masks at some public gatherings in attempt to temper months of anti-government protests.
+Earlier this month, Hong Kong leader Carrie Lam used colonial-era emergency powers to ban masks at some public gatherings in an attempt to temper months of anti-government protests.

 It's not clear if -- and how -- the ban will be enforced during a holiday that encourages people to disguise their faces.